Home » Days » Countdown to Anzac Day? (2026)

 • Moments of Silence: To reflect on the sacrifice of those who served

-• Playing of The Last Post: A moving bugle call that concludes memorial services
+• Playing of The Last Post: A traditional bugle call that concludes memorial services

 • Wearing Rosemary: Worn as a symbol of remembrance